durandsinclair/addtwo/README.md

 `pytest` - This library lets us write tests to see if the result of a function is what we'd expect.
 These tests can be run automatically whenever we make a change, so that we can be sure that the code still works as we want it to.

+`pytest-cov` - This library looks at the tests we've written and tells us how well they test our code.
+That is, test coverage.

 ### Set up Makefile
-The hard part about Python software is that you need to know a whole different language (bash) to set up the Python project.
-A Makefile allows you to write little bash scripts which you can call later.
-For instance, I can write a bash script called `install`, and then just type `make install` to run all those lines of bash whenever I want later.
-And beneath it, I can write a bash script called `lint` and type `make lint` to call that later.
+The hard part about Python is that you can't code with it until you've set up a Python project.
+And you need to know a whole different language (bash) to do that.
+A Makefile makes this easier by letting you give a label to a few lines of bash script, and then typing the label to run them again later.
+For instance, I can write some bash code to install the libraries in my requirements file, give it a label called `install`, and then just type `make install` to run all those lines of bash whenever I want.

-The specific make scripts we're making include:
+The specific Makefile scripts we're including are:
 `install` - to install the Python libraries listed in `requirements.txt`
-`lint` - to check how neat our Python code is, to prompt us to tidy it up
-`format` - to automatically make sure we've got the right amount of blank lines between functions, and no unnecessary extra lines at the end.
+`lint` - to check how neat our Python code is, which will prompt us to tidy it up if necessary `format` - to automatically make sure we've got the right amount of blank lines between functions, and no unnecessary extra lines at the end.
 `test` - to test our codebase works as intended by running the tests in our test suite.